-Select the pattern you wish to recall.
+7 Select the pattern you wish to recall.

-Switch screens using (Previous page key)
+Switch screens using < (Previous page key) and > (Next page key).

-- 1 Total amount of memory used - 2 Total amount of memory space - 3 Number of the currently displayed page from the total number of pages - The selected pattern is shown in reverse highlighting.
+- 1 Number of the currently displayed page from the total number of pages - •When -10 / +10 is pressed, the display of patterns moves forward or backward in increments of 10 designs. - The selected pattern is shown in reverse highlighting.